 Jeff Sessions' involvement in Trump campaign, Russia investigation: A timeline

-Attorney General Jeff Sessions heads to Capitol Hill Tuesday morning to face congressional investigators amid new evidence of Russian collusion in the 2016 presidential election.
+Attorney General Jeff Sessions was on Capitol Hill Tuesday morning to face congressional investigators amid new evidence of Russian collusion in the 2016 presidential election.

-The former Alabama senator will be questioned by the House Judiciary Committee regarding just how much he knew about alleged Russian contacts’ involvement with the Trump campaign.
+The former Alabama senator was questioned by the House Judiciary Committee regarding just how much he knew about alleged Russian contacts’ involvement with the Trump campaign.

 Read on for a timeline of Sessions’ involvement with President Trump’s campaign and the Russia election.